gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 |          +---------+
 |          |  AGED   |  When in AGED state a
 |          +----+----+  new DTLS connection
-|               |       is added with a newly derived Traffic DTLS Key Context
+|               |       is added and deriving new Traffic DTLS Key Context
-|      NEW DTLS |       As well as a new Restart DTLS Key Context
+|      NEW DTLS |       as well as a new Restart DTLS Key Context
 |               |
 |               |
 |               V